Online 3d and Virtual Reality services

 How your customers navigate our 360 degree image depends on the device they are using.
 The most immersive experience comes from wearing a Google Cardboard VR headset (available from £10) and simply moving your head to look around.
 A hand held mobile device without a headset is also very intuitive to use.
 Like a ‘magic window’ simply orient the device in the direction you would like to look.
 Finally if you are using a PC just drag the mouse on the image to rotate the camera direction.

 We can also produce Photosphere VR tours, this allows the user to jump to various locations.
 Also objects can also be made clickable with links to further information.

 Online 3d model viewers

 The WebGL and WebVR technology we use is included in every major web browser.
-This means 3D models can play on any operating system and any browser, without any plugins being required.
+This means 3D models on any operating system and any browser, without any plugins being required.

 Facebook 3d models

 Since buying the Occulus VR headset company in 2015 Facebook has been very keen to promote online VR and 3d models.
 The Facebook mobile app now has a couple of very useful built in 3d options.
 We have been following these software developments closely.
 This allows us to produce the latest 3d digital marketing media.